Fractions In Action

 understanding of fractions through problem solving.

-3. The student’s explanations to their answers will demonstrate the depth of their
+3. The student’s explanations to their answers will demonstrate the depth of

 understanding of fractions.